trembl/BioHackAcademy.github.io/bha3/class/4/loeffler-staining.md

 9. Air dry the sample.
 10. Cover the sample with a cover slide.
 11. Take a look at the sample through the microscope with the diaphragm fully open.

-# Composition of the stains

-* Loeffler's solution: 30 mL of methylene blue in alcohol solution + 100 mL 0.01% KOH solution in water

 ![Gram Stain](/bha3/class/4/loeffler-methylene-blue-stain.jpg)